-The following shall be considered as the date of the end of the term of office and the effective date of a vacancy

-- in the event of death; date of death; - in the event of resignation: the date when the President receives the letter of resignation or a later (but not earlier) date specified in his letter by the resigning Member: - in the event of appointment to an office incompatible with the office of a Member of the European Parliament, either in respect of national electoral law, or in respect of Article 6 of the Act of 20 September 1976: the date on which the appointment takes effect (paragraph 4, third subparagraph);

-B. Beginning of the term of office of the successor:
+- 5. The following shall be considered as the date of the end of the term of office and the effective date of a vacancy: - in the event of resignation: the date on which the vacancy is established by Parliament, the date when the President receives the letter of resignation or a later (but not earlier) date specified in his letter by the resigning Member; - in the event of appointment to an office incompatible with the office of a Member of the European Parliament, either in respect of national electoral law, or in respect of Article 6 of the Act of 20 September 1976: the date notified by the competent authorities of the Member States or of the Union. - 6.
+When Parliament has established that a vacancy exists, it shall inform the Member State concerned thereof. - 7.
+Any dispute concerning the validity of the appointment of a Member whose credentials have already been verified shall be referred to the committee responsible, which shall report to Parliament without delay and no later than the beginning of the next part-session. - 8.
+Parliament shall reserve the right, where acceptance or termination of office appears to be based on material inaccuracy or vitiated consent, to declare the appointment under consideration to be invalid or refuse to establish the vacancy.